Evjemoen

 Evjemoen was a Norwegian military camp in use from 1912 to 2002.
-The camp lies south of the village of Evje in Evje og Hornnes municipality in Agder county.
-From 1953 to 1995, Evjemoen was used as a training area for the Infanteriets øvingsavdeling II (IØ2).
-The camp was retired in December 2002.
+The camp was located south of the village of Evje and northeast of the village of Hornnes in Evje og Hornnes Municipality in Agder county.
+The 800 daa camp was in use from 1912 until its retirement in December 2002.
+Evjemoen lies in the Setesdal valley about 60 km north of Kristiansand, on the flat plain at the east side of Otra river.